Do AI Search Engines Have Brand Bias? Yes — Here's the Proof

 The inverse is also true.
 Brands without earned media presence have lower citation rates, which means less representation in training data, which means lower recommendation probability, which widens the gap over time.
 The bias is not static.
 It compounds.

 Moz's 2026 analysis of 40,000 queries found that 88% of Google AI Mode citations do not appear in the organic top 10 search results.
 This means the AI citation pool is structurally different from the SEO ranking pool.
-A brand that ranks well in traditional search but lacks earned media coverage can be entirely absent from AI recommendations, while a less SEO-optimized brand with strong Tier 1 media presence appears consistently.
+A brand that ranks well in traditional search but lacks earned media coverage can be entirely absent from AI recommendations.
+AuthorityTech's research on AI search citation factors maps the specific signals that separate the SEO pool from the AI citation pool.

-Three types of brand bias and how each affects your visibility
+Three types of brand bias and how each affects your AI visibility

 The research identifies three distinct types of brand bias in AI engines.
 Each operates through a different mechanism and requires a different response.